The Medinilla needs little water, it is early enough to give the plant a glass of water when the leaves hang slightly loose.

 Do not give food during flowering, the plant is provided with sufficient food on delivery.
 Give food once every two weeks after the flowering period.
 Use flowering plant food from Pokon

 After flowering, it is advisable to take out the old flowers to speed up the growth.
 The plant will then, where first the flowers have been, make new leaves.
 Once these have grown, it is important to set the plant a little cooler (16 to 17 ° C) to start budding in the young leaves.
 Mind you, the plant will still need light.
-If the buds are clearly visible, the plant can return to the normal temperature so that the buds can develop further into a new floral splendor.
+If the buds are clearly visible, the plant can return to the normal temperature, allowing the buds to develop further into a new floral splendor.

 In principle, potting can be done all year round, only during flowering it is not advisable because of the fragility of the flowers.